groupvine/gv-doc/3-send/4-sendSettings.md

 although the layout can be overridden by making a Layout selection from **Options** in the email’s **Compose** header.
 <span class="todo">
-**JHJHJH not sure what
-two options means given each is qualified by further class divs, and so they might not both be visible.
+**JHJHJH not sure what two options here means given that each is qualified by further class divs, and so they might not both be visible.
 </span>

 <span class="sub">